Michigan

 Go deeper with the Michigan guides

-The complete Michigan birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Michigan birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: March in Minnesota · March in Mississippi · March in Missouri